Pharmacy Board of Australia - 2024/25 annual summary

 Stakeholder engagement

-The Board continued its face-to-face engagement with pharmacists and stakeholders by holding meetings in Darwin and Perth.
-This enabled it to hear first-hand about local issues affecting pharmacists and their practice, and to discuss the Board’s role in protecting the public.
+The Board continued its face-to-face engagement with pharmacists and stakeholders by holding meetings in Canberra and Perth to discuss local issues affecting pharmacists and their practice and the Board’s role in protecting the public.